revolsys/ca.bc.gov.open.cpf/README.txt

 https://apps.bcgov/svn/cpf/config/delivery/trunk/cpf.properties

-It contains the following values for the delivery environment.
+It contains the values for the delivery environment.
+Verify that the test and production versions are similar.

-ca.bc.gov.cpf.app.baseUrl=http\://delivery.apps.gov.bc.ca/pub/cpf
-ca.bc.gov.cpf.app.secureBaseUrl=https\://delivery.apps.gov.bc.ca/pub/cpf/secure

-ca.bc.gov.cpf.db.url=jdbc\:oracle\:thin\:@dbcdlv.bcgov\:1521\:DBCDLV
-ca.bc.gov.cpf.db.user=proxy_cpf_web
-ca.bc.gov.cpf.db.password=cpf_p_2012
-ca.bc.gov.cpf.db.maxConnections=50

-batchJobService.maxWorkerWaitTime=120
-ca.bc.gov.cpf.ws.internal.url=http\://delivery.apps.gov.bc.ca/pub/cpf
-ca.bc.gov.cpf.ws.internal.username=cpf_worker
-ca.bc.gov.cpf.ws.internal.password=cpf_2009

-batchJobService.fromEmail=noreply@gov.bc.ca
-mailSender.host=apps.smtp.gov.bc.ca

-ca.bc.gov.cpf.repositoryServer=http://delivery.apps.bcgov/artifactory/repo/
-ca.bc.gov.cpf.repositoryDirectory=/tmp/cpf/repository/

 3. Ministry Continuous Integration System
 -----------------------------------------